SayHomeSell.com Logo

 5: Adjustment Interval:

-the time between the interest rate is scheduled to change.
+The time between the interest rate is scheduled to change.
 The ARM can change every six months, annually, every three years, or every five years.

 • an ARM with an adjustment interval of six months is called a 6-month ARM.